wingold-student/cmsc818g-pda/README.md

 Run with `mvn compile exec:exec` in the root directory.

+To stop the program, simply hit any key in the terminal that is executing the program.

 To view the pages go to "localhost:8080" which will serve a static HTML page.
 Or "localhost:8080/hello" for just a string message.

 To integrate with the front-end, see [this github repo](https://github.com/HyemiSong/PDA-App/)